hedisam/goactor/README.md

 To read more on this example, head to the wiki section page [Basics](https://github.com/hedisam/goactor/wiki/Basics#the-same-first-example-from-the-readme-but-with-more-details) where you can find in deep explanation on the numbered lines of the code (e.g. `[*1]`).

 #### Monitoring & Parent actor
+To receive a message you need to use an actor's receive method (e.g. `actor.Receive(...)` and that implies you to be within the actor's `ActorFunc` body but sometimes you want to receive and process a message outside of an actor's boundary.
+That's when you can embrace a `Parent` actor which doesn't need to be spawned.

+Here we create a parent actor to `Monitor` another one that is supposed to panic.
+So we get notified when it panics/exits.

 ```golang
 package main